nopnop2002/esp-idf-webdav-client/README.md

 total 0
 ```

-- Create new file
+- Create new text file
 ```
-W (129134) HTTP: Creating new file on Webdav Server.
+W (28975) HTTP: Creating new text file on Webdav Server.
 Press Enter when ready.
 ```

 ```